daggerok/HATEOAS-demo/README.md

-# Are you cooler the God?
+# Are you cooler than God?

     $ gradle clean build bootRun